olmesm/notes/README.md

 # Welcome!

-Ubuntu is a great OS to begin playing around with linux and development in general.
+If you dont have a mac Ubuntu is a great OS to begin playing around with linux and development in general.

 Within this repo you will find how-to's to setup a new dev environment.